Martin Honecker

-Martin Honecker (9 June 1888 - 20 October 1941) was a German philosopher and psychologist.
+Martin Honecker (9 June 1888, Bonn - 20 October 1941, Freiburg im Breisgau) was a German philosopher and psychologist.

 Biography

-The son of a businessman, he studied at the Rheinische Friedrich-Wilhelms University in Bonn and the Ludwig-Maximilians University of Munich, with, among others, Adolf Dyroff.
+The son of a businessman, he studied at the Rhenish Friedrich Wilhelm University of Bonn and the Ludwig-Maximilians-Universität München (LMU Munich), with, among others, Adolf Dyroff.
 In 1914, Honecker graduated with a doctorate in the legal philosophy of Alessandro Turamini.
 He fought in World War I, but was captured by the French and interned in Switzerland.

 During his imprisonment he began his work Gegenstandslogik und Denklogik.
 In 1924, he took over the chair of Josef Geyser in Freiburg as a full professor.

 From 1925 to 1929, he was secretary general of the Görres-Stiftung.
 From 1925 to 1926, he was one of the editors of the quarterly education journal Pädagogik.
 He also edited the philosophy journals Forschungen zur Geschichte der Philosophie der Neuzeit and Philosophische Handbibliothek.
-He was doctoral advisor of Roman Catholic theologian Karl Rahner.
+He was the doctoral advisor of Roman Catholic theologian Karl Rahner.

 During World War II he worked as an Army psychologist at the Generalkommando V in Stuttgart.